ethereum/EIPs/EIPS/eip-xxxx.md

 ## Motivation

-Many onchain applications involve creating multiple instances of the same code at different location.
-These applications ofter rely on clones, or proxies, to reduce the deployment costs.
+Many on-chain applications involve creating multiple instances of the same code at different locations.
+These applications often rely on clones, or proxies, to reduce deployment costs.

 Clones, such as the one described in ERC-1167 are minimal pieces of code that contain the target address directly in the code.
-That makes them extremelly light, but prevents any form of reconfiguration (upgradability).
+That makes them extremely light but prevents any form of reconfiguration (upgradability).

-Upgradeable proxies differ from clones in that they read the implementation' address from storage.
+Upgradeable proxies differ from clones in that they read the implementation's address from storage.
 This makes them more versatile but also more expensive to use.

-In both cases delegating the received calls to an implementation using evm code comes with some downsides:
+In both cases delegating the received calls to an implementation using EVM code comes with some downsides:
-- the calldata must be copied to memory defore performing the delegate call
+- Calldata must be copied to memory before performing the delegate call
-- clones and proxy written in EOF do not support delegation to an implementation written in legacy evm code, and are thus limited or possibly dangerous.
-This encourages the continued use of legacy evm code.
+- Clones and proxy written in EOF do not support delegation to an implementation written in legacy EVM code, and are thus limited or possibly dangerous.
+This encourages the continued use of legacy EVM code.

 EIP-7702 introduces a new type of object that has the expected behavior: designator.
-These object are designed to be instanciated at the address of EOA's, but the same behavior could be re-used to implement clones at the protocol level.
-Using designator for this usecase provides upgradeability without the need for storage lookups if the contract calling the `CREATE_DELEGATE` allows it.
+These objects are designed to be instantiated at the address of EOA's, but the same behavior could be re-used to implement clones at the protocol level.
+Using designators for this use-case provides upgradeability without the need for storage lookups if the contract calling the `CREATE_DELEGATE` allows it.
 It also removes any issue related to code version incompatibilities.

 ## Specification